Vladeta-Milosavljevic/EventsVM/README.md

 ### Executing the app

 * Activate PHP enviroment
-* Copy .env.example into .env and setup the database
+* Copy .env.example into .env
+* The project uses SqLite for convenience but if you prefer another option feel free to use it
 * Open the project's root directory in the terminal